andyliu0248/WebProgramming/notes/class_outlines.md

 * The bigger idea: asynchronous communications.
 Where it is used: events, online education
 * (Recall) example: Twitter timeline.
 Take a look at number of requests made _after page is loaded_
 * Another real example: email in the past vs Gmail
-* Are async and events the same?
-No. Are they related?
-Yes --almost all event handling functions are asynchronous.
-  - Asynchronous: "where data can be transmitted intermittently rather than in a steady stream"; not going at the same rate
-  - Are they the same?
-No. Are they related?
-Yes --almost all event handling functions are asynchronous.
 * The idea of XMLHttpRequest => make a request to a server-side script to get data, manage the response
 * XHR key methods and attributes: `open()`, `send()`, `onreadystatechange`, `status`, `readyState`, `responseText`
 * The data that now typically get back in the `responseText`: JSON